AdeeshUnnikrishnan/Face-Detection/README.md

 A Haar Cascade Classifier takes positive and negative images to train the classifier. where,
-Positive Image - Only them images which we want to identify or classify Negative Image - The images we do not wnat to Classify
+Positive Image - Only them images which we want to identify or classify Negative Image - The images we do not want to Classify

 ## Parameter Tuning